ben-ng/paq/Readme.md

 Options:
   --eval                           Returns a function that when evaluated,
-                                   returns the entry file's export --ignoreUnresolvableExpressions  Ignores expressions in require statements
+                                   returns the entry file's export --standalone                     Returns a module that exports the entry file's export --convertBrowserifyTransform     Returns a module that wraps a browserify transform for use with paq --ignoreUnresolvableExpressions  Ignores expressions in require statements
                                    that cannot be statically evaluated
 ```